 Remote with lots of opportunity to explore, fish, bird, and hike?
-That's the trail to Eagle Nest and Bug lakes!
+That's the trail to Eagle Nest and Bug lakes, which starts from the Eighth Lake State Campground.

 From the trailhead, hike along an old woods road and cross a bridge over a muddy pond area.
 The trail gently climbs past this and comes to an intersection with the lollipop loop you will be hiking.
 Take a right to access the trail past Eagle Nest Lake and Bug Lake.
 The trail will bring you through a camping area on a hill between the lakes and then to another intersection, where you will have to stay left to meet back up with the forest road to complete this loop hike.